viamrobotics/docs/docs/use-cases/create-module.md

 #### Choose an API to implement in your model

-Most modules extend an existing [component API](/appendix/apis/#component-apis) or [service API](/appendix/apis/#service-apis) to add support for a new type of that resource.
+Most modules extend an existing [component API](/appendix/apis/#component-apis) or [service API](/appendix/apis/#service-apis) to add support for a new model of that resource.
-For example, you could extend the [camera component API](/components/camera/#api) to support new image formats or a new type of camera, or extend the [ML model service API](/appendix/apis/#ml-model) to support a new machine learning (ML) model type beyond `tflite`.
+For example, you could extend the [camera component API](/components/camera/#api) to support new image formats or a new kind of camera, or extend the [ML model service API](/appendix/apis/#ml-model) to support a new kind of machine learning (ML) model other than the existing `tflite`.

 {{% alert title=Note color="note" %}}
 If you want to write a module to extend support to a new type of component or service that is relatively unique, consider using the generic API for your resource type to build your own API: